Skip to content

 Unary

 Unary here means that they are applied only to one operand of the given expression.
-All unary operators, except for the non-null assertion, are of the same precedence.
+All unary operators, except for the non-null assertion, have the same precedence.

-Unary operators can be one of the two types:
+Unary operators can be one of two types:

 • Prefix — placed before the expression.